Office of Student Affairs

 The orientation program is conducted at the beginning of each quarter.
 It is designed primarily to aid students in adjusting to a new environment.
 We recognize that orientation is a continuing process; students cannot become totally knowledgeable about the University, All new students will be enrolled in an online orientation course prior to their arrival at LIFE.
 Student must complete this course before they are able to attend orientation. its academic programs and co-curricular programs until the students have been in attendance for a few quarters.
 Students are urged to contact the Office of Student Affairs with any immediate questions.
 Our multi-day orientation program also provides students with opportunities to interact with current students, staff and faculty in addition to their fellow classmates.

-The Office of Career Development provides resources to both students and alumni of Life University.
+The Office of Career Services provides resources to both students and alumni of Life University.

-Resources and services provided to undergraduate students include assistance with selecting a major and career options with FOCUS2, gaining experience through internship and volunteer opportunities and developing post-graduation plans.
-Through individual appointments workshops and other resources, the Director of Career Development assists students with formulating career goals and the plans to achieve those goals.
+Resources and services provided to undergraduate students include assistance with selecting a major and career options with FOCUS2, gaining experience through internship and volunteer opportunities, and developing post-graduation plans.
+Through individual appointments, workshops, class visits, and other programs, the Director of Career Services assists students with formulating career goals and the plans to achieve those goals.

-All Life University students and alumni have access to a password protected site, Careers4Life, where they may find a variety of job openings and practice opportunities as well as internship and part time job listings.
-Students in each college are encouraged to register to use Careers4Life as it a valuable tool for locating opportunities and it is a way in which we communicate scheduled workshops and career related events.
+All Life University students and alumni have access to a password protected site, Symplicity Careers4Life, where they may find a variety of job openings and practice opportunities as well as internship and part time job listings.
+Students in each college are encouraged to register to use Careers4Life as it a valuable tool for locating opportunities and through which we communicate scheduled workshops and career related events.

-The Office of Career Development is located in the Student Affairs office suite in the Learning Resource Center Individual appointments may be arranged by calling the Director of Career Development at 770-426-2767 or via email at career.life.edu.
+The Office of Career Services is located in the Student Affairs office suite in the Learning Resource Center.
+Individual appointments may be arranged by reaching out to the Director of Career Services at 770-426-2767 or via email at career.life.edu.